Melk Abbey in Austria

 The abbey library of Melk Abbey

-As soon as I enter the Abbey Library of Melk Abbey, my breath catches.
+As soon as I enter the Abbey Library of Melk Abbey, I hold my breath.
 Under the ceiling fresco by Paul Troger are the bookcases with their marquetry work.
-The figures next to the doors represent the four faculties: jurisprudence, medicine, philosophy and theology.
+The figures next to the doors represent the four faculties: jurisprudence, medicine, philosophy, and theology.
 The abbey library has around 100.000 volumes, 1.200 manuscripts from the 9th to 15th centuries, 600 manuscripts from the 17th and 18th centuries and 750 incunabula.
 Interesting manuscripts from the library fund are also displayed in the showcases.

-In 2022 the restoration of the stocks of the Melk library will start.
-Among other things, a new manuscript chamber and an extension of the library premises are planned.
-Librarians and restorers sift through and clean the book inventory from centuries.
-A Sisyphean task for which 10 years are planned.
+The restoration of the Melk library's holdings began in 2022.
+Plans include a new manuscript chamber and an extension of the library premises.
+Librarians and restorers will examine and clean the book holdings from centuries.
+A Sisyphean task that is scheduled to take 10 years.
 The cost of the project is 12 million euros.
-The project is financed, among other things, by sponsoring companies, book sponsorships, the sale of facsimiles and merchandise products.
-Anyone wishing to provide support can contact the Ex Litteris Immortalitas Förderverein for further information.
+The project is financed through sponsorship from companies, book sponsorships, the sale of facsimiles and merchandise products, among other things.
+Anyone who would like to provide support can contact the Ex Litteris Immortalitas Friends Association for further information.
 E-mail: exlitteris@stiftmelk.at.

 Special exhibition “The Transformation”